sparkflows/sparkflows-docs/docs/tutorials/data-engineering/data-wrangling.rst

 The below workflow:

-* Reads data from a dataset
+* Reads data from a dataset.
-* It then creates new DataFrame based on the rules provided
+* It then creates new DataFrame based on the rules provided.
-* Prints the result
+* Prints the result.

 .. figure:: ../../_assets/tutorials/data-engineering/data-wrangling/5.PNG
    :alt: data-wrangling
-   :width: 90%
+   :width: 65%

 Reading from Dataset
 ---------------------

-``DatasetStructured`` Processor creates a Dataframe of your dataset by reading data from HDFS, HIVE etc. which has been defined earlier in Fire by using the Dataset feature.
+``DatasetStructured`` Processor creates a DataFrame of your dataset by reading data from HDFS, HIVE, etc. which has been defined earlier in Fire by using the Dataset feature.

 Processor Output